COVID-19 lockdowns by country: Myanmar

 In September 2020, Myanmar introduced a strict stay-at-home order and cordon sanitaire for the entirety of the country's largest city Yangon amid a major local outbreak.
 All non-essential businesses were ordered to close.
 The city's 4 million residents were given less than 24 hours notice before the lockdown came into effect.

 Myanmar's State Administration Council announced a nationwide lockdown in July 2021 in response to an increase in cases and deaths.

 Namibia

 Beginning 27 March 2020, a 21-day lockdown of the regions of Erongo and Khomas was announced.
 On 14 April 2020 the lockdown was extended to 4 May.
 It now officially applied to all regions, although the stay-at-home order was already enforced countrywide.
 Only essential businesses remained open.
 Schools were closed, parliamentary sessions suspended, and generally all gatherings of more than 10 people were prohibited.
 Formal and informal bars were closed and the sale of alcohol prohibited.
 This "stage 1" of the lockdown was in force until 4 May 2020.
 From then on, regulations are to be gradually eased.

 Nepal

 Netherlands

+COVID-19's arrival in the Netherlands was publicly reported on television by the minister of Medical Care Bruno Bruins on Thursday 5 march 2020.
+The first measures started on the 6th of March when it was recommended for residents of North Brabant to stay at home and reduce contact when experiencing mild sickness.
+On the 9th of March in a press conference Jaap van Dissel requested that people follow the measures strictly and that people do not shake hands with each other anymore.
+The first work from home recommendation was also made at that point.
+Big events were cancelled in North Brabant starting from the 10th of March.

+On the 12th of March 2020 the minister Bruno Bruins announced new measures to reduce the spread.
+Schools and other gathering places remain open.
+Almost everything with few exceptions was closed on the 15th of March.
+Pickup of food and weed was still allowed.

 A lockdown in the Netherlands began on 19 December 2021 which is expected to last (at least) until 14 January 2022.